kapilpaul/bKash-woocommerce/readme.txt

 You may contact with bKash support 16247.

-= How do I get bKash dov for submission =
+= How do I get bKash doc for submission =

 In this plugin, you can generate the doc.